 There is a wide variety of orchids in Colombia because of the warm climate.
 The orchids thrive in a warm climate because they are not threatened by extreme heat or cold.
 This is because Colombia’s location is right on the equator.
 Thus, making it the perfect climate for thousands of one-of-a-kind orchids to grow.
 If you visit Colombia, you must visit local shops that sell native orchids or explore natural life.

 Another interesting fact about Colombia is its unique location.
-The location makes the country known as the most biodiverse.
+The location makes the country known as one of the most biodiverse.
+Its neighbor Brazil is considered the most biodiverse.
 Part of the Amazon rain forest, the Andes mountains, and the Sierra Nevada de Santa Marta mountains encompasses Colombia.
 It is open to parts of the Pacific and Caribbean seas.